-Taking the time to manually pollinate the eggplant will greatly increase chances of fruit growth.
+Taking the time to manually pollinate the eggplant will greatly increase the chances of fruit growth.

 The term pruning refers to the trimming of the plant.
 Pruning should be carried out religiously on many garden variety plants, including eggplant.

-First, try cutting out dead parts of the plant and then other leaves with any signs of infection such as coloured patches or rots.
+First, try cutting out dead parts of the plant and then other leaves with any signs of infection such as colored patches or rots.

 Proper pruning initiates growth in the dead parts again and eventually helps stimulate better development.